Get needed financing and learn financial accounting.

 Once you've improved your cash flow, you'll likely encounter a lovely problem: a cash surplus for your business.
 Before paying down debt or investing with your extra capital, learn the pros and cons of each.

-"Paying Yourself a Fair Wage -- Part I" explains the ins and outs of legally maximizing your owner's draw or salary, while not running afoul of the IRS or damaging your business's cash flow.
+Part 1 explains the ins and outs of legally maximizing your owner's draw or salary, while not running afoul of the IRS or damaging your business's cash flow.